 18. Do you supply bedding and towels?

-Bedding is always provided for our motor cruisers, however towels usually are not provided, unless you are travelling on one of the elite cruisers from Wroxham.
+Bedding is always provided for our motor cruisers, however towels usually are not always provided.
 If you are travelling from overseas towels can be provided for you.

 19. Can I charge my phone?